8 Machine Learning (ML) Internships for High School Students

 Stipend: None

-The summer internship offered by Princeton University’s Laboratory Learning Program is a full time, research experience for students in high school.
-As a participant, you will get to work on a specific research opportunity in either engineering or natural sciences, while being mentored by Princeton faculty and research staff.
-The roster of research projects for 2024 includes three options involving machine learning — machine learning of smart polymeric materials, using machine learning to navigate ocean currents, and machine learning for green power generation and propulsion.
+The summer internship offered by Princeton University’s Laboratory Learning Program is a full-time research experience for students in high school.
+As a participant, you will work on a research project in engineering or natural sciences under the mentorship of Princeton faculty and research staff.
+Previous research projects include three options involving machine learning: machine learning of smart polymeric materials, using machine learning to navigate ocean currents, and machine learning for green power generation and propulsion.
+You will end the program by submitting a 2-page research report.
+The program usually receives over 700 applications, and this is a commuter program.
+To learn more about this program, check out our complete guide here.

 One more option - Lumiere Research Scholar Program